Team-Mini-project/mini-project/README.md

-# Welcome to movie-analysis repository
+# Welcome to GOT repository

 ## About